Shopping from the US? Find us on Amazon 🇺🇸

 - Vitamin C.

 The huge demand for these nutrients created by the pill is near impossible to achieve through food alone.
-We’d recommend supplementing with a high-quality multivitamin (on top of your already nutrient-rich diet) as a minimum while on oral birth control.
+Which is exactly why we created Take Me With The Pill: the multivitamin specifically formulated to support your health while on hormonal contraception.

 2. LOOK AFTER YOUR GUT